Aveek-Saha/blog/content/post/electron-svelte.md

 npm i -D electron@latest
 ```

-Then we'll install `electron-reload` and `electron-is-dev` for some qualuty of life improvement during development. `electron-reload` will let us watch files and reload the electron app automatically to reflect changes we make to the code. `electron-is-dev` will allow us to detect if the application is running in production or development.
+Then we'll install `electron-reload` and `electron-is-dev` for some quality of life improvement during development. `electron-reload` will let us watch files and reload the electron app automatically to reflect changes we make to the code. `electron-is-dev` will allow us to detect if the application is running in production or development.

 ```
 npm i -D electron-reload electron-is-dev